-I won't bore you with the chemical reactions that occur during coffee roasting, as they are quite complex.
-To simplify it all, a roast profile determines the taste experience you will have when drinking a cup of coffee.
-We do countless sample roasts on a new bean selection to determine which profile fits it best.
+won't bore you with the chemical reactions that occur during coffee roasting, as they are pretty complex.
+To simplify it all, a roast profile determines your taste experience when drinking a cup of coffee.
+We do countless sample roasts on a new bean selection to choose which profile fits it best.

 Light roast coffee is a light brown color and has no oil on the surface of the beans.
 Typically, these coffees have an intense acidity, a mellow body, and bright distinct flavors.